-Bit 6: Bit 5: CCLR1 CCLR0 Description
+Bit 6: Bit 5:

-0 0 TCNT is not cleared (initial value) 1 TCNT is cleared by general register A (GRA) compare match or input capture1 1 0 TCNT is cleared by general register B (GRB) compare match or input capture1 1 Synchronizing clear: TCNT is cleared in synchronization with clear of other timer counters operating in sync.2

-Notes: 1.
-When GR is functioning as an output compare register, TCNT is cleared upon a compare match.
-When functioning as an input capture register, TCNT is cleared upon input capture.
+CCLR1 CCLR0 Description 0 0 TCNT is not cleared (initial value) 1 TCNT is cleared by general register A (GRA) compare match or input capture1 1 0 TCNT is cleared by general register B (GRB) compare match or input capture1 1 Synchronizing clear: TCNT is cleared in synchronization with clear of other timer counters operating in sync.2 Notes: compa GR is functioning as an output compare register, TCNT is cleared upon a are match.
+When functioning as an input capture register, TCNT is cleared upon capture.
+2. The tir ner synchro register (TSNC) set the synchronization.

-- 2. The timer synchro register (TSNC) set the synchronization. - Bits 4 and 3 (external clock edge 1/0 (CKEG1 and CKEG0)): CKEG1 and CKEG0 select external clock input edges.
+• Bits 4 and 3 (external clock edge 1/0 (CKEG1 and CKEG0)): CKEG1 and CKEG0 select external clock input edges.
 When channel 2 is set for phase counting mode, settings of the CKEG1 and CKEG0 of the TCR are ignored and the phase counting mode operation takes priority.